Hepatitis B - sexual health contacts

 - avoid fatty/oily foods

 - avoid alcohol

-- go back to their doctor for check-ups so tests can be done to make sure the liver gets better and the infection clears.
+- go back to their doctor for check-ups so tests can be done to make sure the liver improves and the infection clears.

-There are treatments available for chronic hepatitis B. People with chronic hepatitis B may be referred to specialist liver doctors to discuss treatment choices.
-People with chronic Hepatitis B need to be monitored regularly as there is a risk of developing liver cirrhosis, and hepatocellular carcinoma.
-People with chronic Hepatitis B are advised to:
+There are treatments available for chronic hepatitis B. People with chronic hepatitis B may be referred to specialist liver doctors to discuss treatment choices and there are also some specially trained general practitioners that can monitor people with chronic hepatitis B. If you have hepatitis B you need to be monitored regularly as there is a risk of developing liver cirrhosis and hepatocellular carcinoma.
+People with chronic hepatitis B are advised to: